 The information you give will ask about:

-- What public benefits you receive such as SSI, WIC, Food Stamps, TANF, Medicaid, CHIP, etc.
+- What public benefits do you receive, such as SSI, WIC, Food Stamps, TANF, Medicaid, CHIP, etc.

-- Your income sources such as wages, spousal support, child support, workers comp, etc.
+- Your income sources include wages, spousal support, child support, workers comp, etc.

 - Your spouse's income

 - Your property